nullmastermind/prompts/plan.md

     - Research performance optimization techniques and reliability patterns
     - Investigate potential implementation pitfalls and mitigation strategies
     - **Validate simple implementation approaches**: Confirm that straightforward implementations are secure and appropriate
+  - **TASK MANAGEMENT TOOL UTILIZATION**: Use provided task management tools to:
+    - Create structured task hierarchy using add_tasks with proper parent-child relationships
+    - Organize tasks into logical phases with clear dependencies and sequencing, avoiding unnecessary complexity
+    - Implement real-time status tracking using update_tasks:
+      - NOT_STARTED (initial state)
+      - IN_PROGRESS (when task begins)
+      - COMPLETE (when task finishes)
+      - CANCELLED (when task blocked/cancelled)
-  - Break down file-specific design specifications into discrete, trackable tasks with clear descriptions and outcomes, emphasizing simple approaches
+  - Break down design specifications into discrete, trackable tasks with clear descriptions and outcomes, emphasizing simple approaches
-  - Organize tasks into logical phases with clear dependencies and sequencing for the target file, avoiding unnecessary complexity
-  - **REAL-TIME STATUS TRACKING**: Plan immediate task status indicators with mandatory updates:
-    - [ ] Not Started → [🔄] In Progress (MUST update immediately when starting task)
-    - [🔄] In Progress → [✅] Completed (MUST update immediately when task finished)
-    - [🔄] In Progress → [🚫] Blocked (MUST update immediately when task blocked)
   - Define comprehensive but simple testing strategy: unit tests, integration tests, E2E tests, security tests with coverage targets
   - Estimate effort for each task and identify potential security and reliability risks
   - Plan language-specific validation steps: compilation, linting, security scanning, testing, package compatibility
   - Structure implementation plan with clear milestones and quality gates prioritizing security, reliability, and simplicity
-  - Document cross-file task dependencies and links to other [filename]/TASKS.md files if multiple files are involved
+  - Document cross-file task dependencies using task hierarchy and descriptions
   - Plan development workflow appropriate for the target language and framework with security considerations and simplicity focus
   - **SECURITY & RELIABILITY TASK VALIDATION**: Ensure all tasks include security and reliability checkpoints based on research
   - **SIMPLICITY TASK VALIDATION**: Ensure all tasks follow anti-overengineering principles, avoiding unnecessary abstractions or premature optimizations
-  - Document all tasks in structured [filename]/TASKS.md format with acceptance criteria, status tracking, and simplicity enforcement checklist
-  - Ensure every task traces back to specific EARS-formatted requirements and design decisions for the target file
+  - Ensure every task traces back to specific EARS-formatted requirements and design decisions
-- **Completion Criteria**: [filename]/TASKS.md document created with comprehensive research-backed tasks, status tracking, simplicity enforcement, and user-approved
+- **Completion Criteria**: Complete Task Management setup with comprehensive research-backed tasks, status tracking, simplicity enforcement, and user-approved
-- **GATE**: Cannot proceed to Phase 4 without complete and approved file-specific implementation plan backed by thorough research and simplicity validation
+- **GATE**: Cannot proceed to Phase 4 without complete and approved implementation plan backed by thorough research and simplicity validation

 **PHASE 4: PLAN VALIDATION & DELIVERY (Simplicity-Validated)**

-- **Input**: All three file-specific specification documents ([filename]/REQUIREMENTS.md, [filename]/DESIGN.md, [filename]/TASKS.md)
+- **Input**: All specification documents and task management setup
 - **Output**: Complete specification package with implementation roadmap and simplicity validation
 - **Mandatory Actions**:
-  - Present complete file-specific specification package for final review
+  - Present complete specification package for final review
-  - Verify bidirectional traceability from file-specific requirements through design to implementation tasks
+  - Verify bidirectional traceability from requirements through design to implementation tasks
-  - Confirm all assumptions have been validated and constraints addressed for the target file
+  - Confirm all assumptions have been validated and constraints addressed
-  - Validate cross-file dependencies and task links are properly documented
+  - Validate task dependencies and relationships are properly documented in task management system
   - Create comprehensive implementation roadmap with timeline and resource estimates
   - Document language-specific considerations and best practices to follow, emphasizing simplicity
   - Plan quality assurance checkpoints and validation strategies with simplicity focus